Why Does A Air Conditioner Ice Up And How To Fix It

 Dirty Air Filter

-The filter for the system is extremely dirty and restricting airflow.
+The filter for the system is extremely dirty and restricts airflow.
 Check your system’s air filter.
 Some systems have more than one filter.
 If the filter is dirty simply, replacing the filter may be the solution.

 Change the filter and then go to your thermostat.
 Turn the fan to the on position.
 It is most likely in the auto position.